Pensacola moms spent nearly two years on the front lines of research to help change the trajectory of young children from the very first days of life.

-The video-based research project aims to measure what a new mom knows about her child’s early brain development, and then through an iPad-based video, increase her knowledge of the power that language has to build an infant’s brain.
+The Newborn video lesson aims to boost what a moms know about their child’s early brain development, and then increase their knowledge of the power that language has to build an infant’s brain.

 In TMW Newborn, moms are presented a survey on an iPad.
 It asks them questions about how babies’ brains develop and how they learn and process language.
 Moms are then shown a video that highlights some key teaching points about how parent talk and interaction influences a child’s brain development.

 Then moms are asked the same questions again to try to see what they learned from the video.